Nau mai, haere mai ki te Gus Fisher Gallery

 Housed in a 1934 Grade I listed heritage building that was formerly home to Radio 1YA and TVNZ, the gallery’s programme reflects the pioneering spirit of its building’s history with a strength in artists’ film and video.
 Our heritage architecture provides the perfect context for visually captivating and immersive exhibitions and we challenge the static ‘white cube’ gallery space with exhibitions that are fun, meaningful and appealing to a wide range of audiences in Tāmaki Makaurau and beyond.

-Check out our Exhibitions and Events pages of our website for more information and to see what exciting programmes we have coming up!
+Check out our Exhibitions and Events for more information and to see what exciting programmes we have coming up!

 Nā, Gus Fisher Gallery team.